foodoasisla/backend/CONTRIBUTING.md

-# Getting Your Dev Environment Set Up - Mac
+# Getting Your Dev Environment Set Up - Mac & Windows

 ## Clone The Repo

 Open a terminal and go to where you want to keep the project on your local machine.
 Type `git clone https://github.com/foodoasisla/backend.git`

-## Virtualenvwrapper
+## Virtualenvwrapper - Mac

 From a terminal window `pip install virtualenvwrapper`